DevExpress-Examples/winforms-create-a-custom-exporter-for-pivotgridcontrol-with-xtrareport/Readme.md

 # Pivot Grid for WinForms - How to Create a Custom Exporter for the PivotGridControl with the XtraReport Suite

-This example illustrates how to dynamically create a custom report based on the [PivotGridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl) content.
-This exporter supports the AutoRowHeight, BestFit and FitToPage features.
+This example illustrates how to create a custom report dynamically based on the [PivotGridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl) content.
+This exporter supports the AutoRowHeight, BestFit, and FitToPage features.

 ![Pivot Grid for WinForms - Custom Exporter](images/custom-exporter-pivot-grid-winforms.png)